 The M.A.
 Roads to Democracies is research-oriented, international and interdisciplinary.
 It is offered by the Departments of History, Political Science and Sociology.
 Further partner universities are involved in the context of student exchange.
 The program aims to provide students with analytical tools and theoretical knowledge that help to understand and explain the interrelation between institutional structures, political processes and the social and cultural foundations of democracy.
 The interdisciplinary curriculum focuses on political, economic, social, and cultural aspects of democratic ideas, institutions and structures both in and outside of Europe.

 The language of instruction and examination is English.
-In
+Students may attend courses

 One Introductory Module consisting of two courses:

 - Methods in History and Social Sciences

 - Research Seminar

 - Actors and Institutions in historical and contemporary perspective</<li>

 - Political Cultures and the Public Sphere: Past and Present

 - Global and Translational Processes: Past and Present

 - Democracies in Comparative Perspective